FAQ’s TENANTS 10th August 2020

 Paisley South Property Services

-- You can pay your bill online via bank transfer or make a payment over the phone while our office is closed - please contact Steffani by phone on 0141 840 5017 or email email@example.com and she will either call you back to take the payment or email you the details.
+- You can pay your bill online via bank transfer or make a payment over the phone while our office is closed - please contact Steffani by phone on 0141 840 5017 or email email@example.com and she will either call you back to take the payment or email you the details to pay online

 - If you are having trouble paying your invoice due to the current situation please contact Steffani to discuss your options.